“What’s a good ACT score?”

 If I had a dollar for every time I’m asked that…well, let’s put it this way: I’d be driving a much nicer car.

-Basically, if you’ve taken the ACT, or you’re planning on taking the ACT, you probably want more information about your scores and what they mean.
+If you’ve taken the ACT, or you’re planning on taking the ACT, you probably want more information about your scores and what they mean.

 Where do you stand in terms of the ACT score range?
 And where do you stand in terms of the ACT score range for colleges you might want to attend?